nathanathan/ODKScan_webapp/README.md

 The reason I prefer the apache setup I documented is that I have some experience using it in the past and the server automatically starts when the machine reboots.

+Also, if you do this you'll need to figure out how to serve the static files.

 Architecture
 --------------------------------------------------------------------------------